FAQs

 - “Researchers should assess risks to data and implement appropriate security controls to protect against malicious attacks, geopolitical or economic threats, data corruption and data loss.”

-Cyber security is a crucial aspect of research due to contractual, funding and sponsor requirements; research ethics and integrity obligations; governmental and University policies; the value of intellectual property; and the increasing targeting of researchers by cyber criminals and nation-states.
+Cyber security is a crucial aspect of research due to contractual, funding and sponsor requirements; research ethics and integrity obligations; governmental and university policies; the value of intellectual property; and the increasing targeting of researchers by cyber criminals and nation-states.

 - Triaged security priorities